ajkim000/danceverse-prototype/README.md

 [![DanceVerse interactive scatter plot](danceverse-prototype.png)](https://ajkim000.github.io/danceverse-prototype/danceverse-prototype.html)

-Future work will include a larger video dataset and interactive controls for exploring dance qualities a viewer may be seeking.
+The current plot shows early choreographic groupings beginning to form, with videos by the same choreographer appearing near one another.
+Future work will include a much larger video dataset and interactive controls for exploring dance qualities a viewer may be seeking.

 ## Setup